Rescue dogs. Search and rescue volunteers. What you should pay attention to

 • they rescued people in Neftegorsk (Sakhalin, 1995) after earthquakes;

-• 1999 was the time of mass disasters that occurred in Turkey, Greece, Taiwan, Colombia, Russia (terrorist acts);
+• 1999 was a time of massive disasters in Turkey, Greece, Taiwan, Colombia, Russia (terrorist attacks);

 • they found victims of the 2004 tsunami in Sri Lanka and so on.

-Cynologists say that medals, unfortunately, are not given to brave and smart dogs.
+Dog handlers say that medals, unfortunately, are not awarded to the brave and smart dogs...
 But the realization that they are helping the owner is above all for them.

 • Socialization (friendly attitude towards others)